Dorchester Town F.C.: Stadium

 Dorchester Town play their home games at the Avenue Stadium, Weymouth Avenue, Dorchester, Dorset, DT1 2RY.

-The Avenue Stadium is located on the Southern outskirts of Dorchester.
+The Avenue Stadium is located on the southern outskirts of Dorchester.
 Opened in 1990, it consists of one main stand, which is all-seated, and three small banks of terracing, which are all-standing.
 A railway line runs behind the stadium.

 Whilst the capacity of the stadium is 5,229, Dorchester tends to attract crowds of around 600–700 although, during the 1990s, the club regularly achieved 900–1000 attendances.

+The first match to take place at the stadium was a pre-season friendly against Exeter City, who triumphed 2-0.
+The first competitive game was a 3-2 league victory over Worcester City, whilst the official opening of the stadium took place two months later in October 1990 when the Magpies took on Chelsea in a friendly match, with the Blues winning 4-1.

-The record attendance at the Avenue Stadium came in the 1999 season, when a crowd of 4,159 watched the Dorset Derby against local rivals Weymouth F.C.
+The record attendance at the Avenue Stadium came on 1 January 1999, when a crowd of 4,159 watched the Dorset Derby against local rivals Weymouth.
+A crowd of 4,029, the second-highest attendance at the stadium, watched the same derby on 27 December 2025.

-The Avenue Stadium featured on Live TV for the first time in 2013/14, when Dorchester faced Plymouth Argyle F.C. in the FA Cup - a game where 3,196 fans were in attendance.
+The Avenue Stadium featured on live television for the first time in 2013/14, when Dorchester faced Plymouth Argyle in the FA Cup - a game where 3,196 fans were in attendance.
 Dorchester beat their higher league opponents 1–0 in a match which was televised live by ESPN in the UK and Fox Network in the USA.